suyash144/suyash144.github.io/index.md

 I am currently a Research Software Engineer at Cortexlab, UCL Queen Square Institute of Neurology.

-I work on machine learning and AI methods for neural data analysis with Prof. Kenneth Harris.
+I work on machine learning and AI methods for computational neuroscience with Prof. Kenneth Harris.

 Before moving to London, I was at Oxford University for 4 years studying for my MEng degree, and I have worked at the Computer Vision Lab at ETH Zurich.